magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- AC-2797-->

-*  Customers added or updates with the `createCustomer`, `createCustomerV2`, `updateCustomer`, or `updateCustomerV2` mutation are now added with active newsletter subscriptions.
+*  Customers added or updated with the `createCustomer`, `createCustomerV2`, `updateCustomer`, or `updateCustomerV2` mutation are now added with active newsletter subscriptions.
 Previously, customers were unsubscribed from newsletters even when the request contained proper input parameters.
 [GitHub-33599](https://github.com/magento/magento2/issues/33599)

 <!--- AC-1883-->